 Best and worst kitchen brands

-A new kitchen is a big investment – so it makes sense to choose a trusted brand and a kitchen that was rated highly in our lab tests.
+A new kitchen is a big investment – so it makes sense to choose a brand that customers love and a kitchen that was rated highly in our lab assessments.

 Best Buy kitchens

 Below we’ve listed all of the kitchen ranges that we tested, alongside their lab assessment score.
 The table also shows brands' customer score and ratings for customer service and how well their kitchen lasted from our customer survey.
 The overall score takes into account both the lab assessment results for the named kitchen and customer feedback about the brand.

 Kitchens from only four brands were named Best Buys.
 The top overall score was 81%, while the lowest-scoring kitchens gained 62%.
 All Best Buys scored more than 75% overall.

 Overall score is made up of 60% lab test score of the named units (40% loading units, 40% quality, 10% drawers and runners, 10% hinges) and 40% survey score about the brand (customer score, customer service and durability are equally weighted).
 The brand-level customer survey was conducted online in March 2021 with 3,848 Which? members who bought a new kitchen in the past 10 years.